 Don’t just price products for profits, price it for cash flow too, and find that balance.

 Another alternative you can use are online calculators that go beyond what Amazon provides.

-If you follow my screenshot, you can take it form steps 1-4.
+If you follow my screenshot, you can take it from steps 1-4.

-Enter the ASIN of interest, the costs associated with the product like I did in my spreadsheet calculator, and the potential profit is calculated for you.
+Enter the ASIN of interest, the costs associated with the product as I did in my profit calculator, and the potential profit is calculated for you.